 But what really sets the Vega apart from many carbon-reinforced boots is that it’s not too stiff.
 It has a progressive flex that lets you drive a ski, absorb terrain and stay centered on your skis — like a boot should.
 Add the boot’s three forward lean settings – 12, 14 or 16 degrees – and you have a set up that encourages an aggressive stance and dynamic ankle flex.
 I am a advocate for forward lean – especially when skiing today’s long rocker tipped skis – and the 16-degree setting on the Vega feels great.

 The bottom line is that the Vega is an easy choice as a go-to alpine touring boot.
 A balance of uphill comfort, progressive flex, light weight and downhill control set it apart from other boots.
 It’s a true uphill walking machine that drives a wide range of backcountry skis with ease and control.
 Add a first class liner, a simple walk mechanism plus no-fuss buckles, and you have the one boot you need for all of your backcountry ski touring needs.

 La Sportiva Vega AT Ski Boots – $679

 Available in men’s and women’s sizing

-Want a little stiffer boot – check out our review of the La Sportiva Synchro
+Want a little stiffer boot – check out our La Sportiva Vanguard ski boot review

-Purchasing through our links and banners helps us keep the content coming.
+Purchasing through our links and banners helps support the site.